 In August 2001 the amendment No. 5 brings the date of Amendment 4 from June to October 2001, when finally the album Invincible was released.

-So, having read the condition of the Operating Agreement, what Mr Branca said in his deposition of the IRS lawsuit – that the joint venture with Sony was a sort of forced saving for MJ – it does not feet!
+Mr. Branca said in his deposition of the IRS lawsuit – that the joint venture with Sony was a sort of forced saving for MJ – but having read the condition of the Operating Agreement, I feel like nobody explained to Michael Jackson the kind of economic impact this forced “saving” concept would have on his business companies.

 It is so evident that it turned out to be the greatest disaster that it has actually been for Michael Jackson.